-The original English text can be read below (not all pictures appeared in the article in OSCAR NEWS).
+The original English text can be read below.
 Please be informed that the status of the satellites mentioned in the article is not updated since the article was written!
 If you are interested in working satellites as a portable station, Google can give you more webpages about this subject, for example a similar setup of KB5WIA.

 The presentation held at the AMSAT colloquium 2011: A Multipurpose Portable Setup.